melontini/andromeda-wiki/docs/misc/README.md

 ***
 ### Compat Mode 🧩 (0.4+)

-Doesn't load mixins if their related option is disabled, improving mod compatibility.
+Doesn't apply mixins if their related option is disabled, improving mod compatibility.

-The only downside is that you'd need to restart the game after enabling/disabling any option.
+The only downside is that you'll have to restart the game after enabling or disabling an option.

 ***
 ### Auto-Update Translations 🔁 (0.9.0+)